 The subbasin assessment is a technical exercise designed to identify the biological potential of each subbasin and the opportunities for restoration.
-Based on this, fish and wildlife managers, land managers, private landowners, and other people responsible for fish and wildlife and "The program includes procedures for monitoring and evaluating biological benefits..."

-habitat conditions in the respective subbasins can develop subbasin plans consisting of goals, objectives, strategies, and proposed actions that are consistent with the objectives and criteria in the program.
+Based on this, fish and wildlife managers, land managers, private landowners, and other people responsible for fish and wildlife and habitat conditions in the respective subbasins can develop subbasin plans consisting of goals, objectives, strategies, and proposed actions that are consistent with the objectives and criteria in the program.